Dos and Don'ts of Feeding Your Chickens

 DO KEEP FEEDERS CLEAN

-Feeders can be a significant source of messes in your coop.
+Feeders can be a significant source of messes in your chicken coop.
 If you don’t keep them clean, they can serve as the perfect breeding ground for diseases that will quickly spread throughout your flock.
 Keep your chickens healthy by cleaning feeders regularly.
-Try to minimize spills so that your chickens aren’t eating from their coop’s bedding.
-Consider installing automatic chicken feeders to reduce messes and ensure every member of your flock has access to clean feed.

 DON’T LET FOOD SCARCITY LEAD TO SQUABBLES

 Chicken flocks have a specific pecking order that determines many aspects of their daily lives, including who gets to eat first.
 When your birds have limited access to their feeders, they’re more likely to bicker and fight over their meals.
-Minimize fighting by making sure there’s enough room for everyone to reach your feeders.
-Whether you have a large trough or multiple smaller feeders, more access means less competition between your birds.
-You may also consider filling your feeders in the morning so that your birds can forage at their leisure throughout the day.